 Tip: You cannot use a bucket made out of zinc, aluminum, or copper.
 Water will come into reaction with these elements causing an imbalance.
 It must be a special bucket for the aquarium or made out of plastic at least.

 5. Optional: a wave maker and an airstone

 You may need them to increase the aging process.
 They are not mandatory but they help anyway.
 Especially when you need to prepare a lot of water.

-Everybody does it just a little bit different but I will tell how it works for me.
+Everybody does it just a little bit differently but I will tell you how it works for me.
 First of all, you need to have a separate tub for the water.
 Depending on the size of your aquarium it can be 40, 60, and etc. liters.

 Note: if you breed different types of shrimp (like Neo and Caridina), you will have to have a separate tub for each species when it comes to re-mineralization.

 1. “Aging” RO water prior to use (24 hours).

 Fill the tub and let your RO water age for at least 24 hours.